Sitefinity/feather/README.md

 The Feather Project
 =======

-This repository contains the core infrastructure related to the [Feather project](http://projectfeather.sitefinity.com).
+This repository contains the core infrastructure related to [Project Feather](http://projectfeather.sitefinity.com).

 # Related Repositories